dalvin81/PET-PALS/README.md

 - Clone github repository
 - Set directory to backend
 - Edit keys.js and dotenv file in backend folder for Mongo DB and AWS S3 credentials
+- Edit findnearby.js to insert your google maps API key
 - Build docker image and run container
 - Set directory to frontend
 - Install packages using **npm install package.json**